-- 22.10 The Company shall not be requiredbound to check thatenquire whether any proxy or corporate representative votes in accordance with the instructions given to them by the member they represent and if a proxy or corporate representative votesdoes not vote in accordance with any instructions given by the member by whom he is they are appointed.
+- 22.10 The Company shall not be required bound to check that enquire whether any proxy or corporate representative votes in accordance with the instructions given to them by the member they represent and if a proxy or corporate representative votes does not vote in accordance with any instructions given by the member by whom he is they are appointed.
 Any failure to vote as instructed, this shall not invalidate the proceedings on the resolution and the vote or votes cast shall nevertheless be valid for all purposes. - 22.11 Any corporation which is a member of the Company (the "grantor") may, by resolution of its directors or other governing body, authorise such person or persons as it thinks fit to act as its representative or representatives at any meeting of the Company or at any separate meeting of the holders of any class of shares.
-A Director, the secretary or other person authorised for the purpose by the secretary may require all or any of such persons to produce a certified copy of the resolution of authorisation before permitting himthem to exercise histheir powers.
-Such person is entitled to exercise (on behalf of the grantor) the same powers as the grantor could exercise if it were an individual member of the Company.
-Where a grantor authorises more than one person and more than one authorised person purports to exercise a power in respect of the same shares: - (a) if they purport to exercise the power in the same way as each other, the power is treated as exercised in that way; and - (b) if they do not purport to exercise the power in the same way as each other, the power is treated as not exercised. - 22.12 The termination of the authority of a person to act as a proxy or duly authorised representative of a corporation does not affect: - (a) whether he countsthey count in deciding whether there is a quorum at a meeting; - (b) the validity of anything he does they do as chairman chairperson of a meeting; - (c) the validity of a poll demanded by himthem at a meeting; or - (d) the validity of a vote given by that person, unless notice of the termination was either delivered or received as mentioned in the following sentence at least 24 hours before the start of the relevant meeting or adjourned meeting or (in the case of a poll taken otherwise than on the same day as the meeting or adjourned meeting) the time appointed for taking the poll.
+A Director, the secretary or other person authorised for the purpose by the secretary may require all or any of such persons to produce a certified copy of the resolution of authorisation before permitting himthem to exercise if it were an individual member of the Company.
+Where a grantor authorises more than one person and more than one authorised person purports to exercise a power in respect of the same shares: - (a) if they purport to exercise the power in the same way as each other, the power is treated as exercised in that way; and - (b) if they do not purport to exercise the power in the same way as each other, the power is treated as not exercised. - 22.12 The termination of the authority of a person to act as a proxy or duly authorised representative of a corporation does not affect: - (a) whether he counts they count in deciding whether there is a quorum at a meeting; - (b) the validity of anything he doesthey do as chairmanchairperson of a meeting; - (c) the validity of a poll demanded by himthem at a meeting; or - (d) the validity of a vote given by that person, unless notice of the termination was either delivered or received as mentioned in the following sentence at least 24 hours before the start of the relevant meeting or adjourned meeting or (in the case of a poll taken otherwise than on the same day as the meeting or adjourned meeting) the time appointed for taking the poll.
 Such notice of termination shall be either by means of a document in hard copy form delivered to the Office or to such other place within the United Kingdom as may be specified by or on behalf of the Company in accordance with Article 22.7(a) or in electronic form received at the address specified by or on behalf of the Company in accordance with Article 22.7(b), regardless of whether any relevant proxy appointment was effected in hard copy form or in electronic form.